 Pink Floyd Off The Wall – Special Radio Construction (1979.)
 A rare 1979 US 8-track, radio-friendly promo sampler LP for The Wall album distributed mainly to radio stations (one of the stations I worked at in Los Angeles back in the day had one of these beauties).
 The track starts at the pickup beat and vocal and clocks in at 3:25 on this release.
 Here, the track has the same running time as the original LP version, but the outro is clean and lacks the phone call dialog.

 “Another Brick In The Wall (Part 2)/Young Lust” Italian Single (1979).
 This extended version of “Young Lust” runs 3:58 and restores the full 12-bar intro which was cut during production.
 It also has the full, clean outro without the phone call.
-This version has never been re-released and is unavailable on CD or digitally.
+Released in 1979, this version has never been re-released and is unavailable on CD or digitally.

 In my opinion, a good-quality pressing of this vinyl is the best after-market version of this single.
 First pressings of this single were released with a misprinted label.
 The B-side of the record was erroneously labelled “One Of My Turns” instead.
-The same mix of the song also appeared (correctly labelled) on B-sides in a few other countries as well, including South Africa (as shown above).
+In 1980, the same extended mix was released — this time correctly labeled — as B-sides in a few other countries as well, including South Africa (as shown here) and Zimbabwe.
 You might be able to find it on eBay or the Discogs market.
 Be ready to empty your wallet for this one.
 It is one of the rarest of the Pink Floyd commercial releases.

 Is There Anybody Out There?.
 The official live album of the original The Wall tour in 1980.
 Live versions of all songs.
 Many of them are extended or have some of the bits which were cut from the original studio LP of The Wall.
 The live version features an extended 16-bar intro — a 4-bar solo guitar intro and another 4 bars with a drum beat before the band kicks in.
 It also features the full, clean outro.
 Here, the phone call is separate from the track and plays after the song’s cold ending.
 The solo section is extended.
 At about 3m 3s into this version is a Richard Wright keyboard solo which was added for the live shows.
 This extended solo doesn’t exist in any of the production demos or promo mixes of the track.
 End-to-end — audience applause, the track, and the phone call — this version runs 5m 19s.